frahik/IBCF.MTME/README.md

 ### Installation

-To complete installation of dev version of IBCF.MTME from GitHub, you have to install a few packages first.
+To complete installation of dev version of IBCF.MTME from GitHub, you must have previously installed the devtools package.

 ``` r
 install.packages('devtools')